 M2’S MISSION is to promote a proud and inspired community of Jewish educators who possess the personal and professional capacities to help learners find meaning and relevance in Jewish life.

-M2 was founded with the belief that Jewish education is only as good as the Jewish educators in the field, and that Jewish educators are the linchpin to engage Jews and support them in their journey to a meaningful Jewish life.
+M2 was founded with the belief that Jewish education is only as good as the Jewish educators in the field, and that the latter are the linchpin to engage Jews and support them in their journey to a meaningful Jewish life.

 These educators must possess the knowledge, tools and skills to make Jewish learning experiences more engaging.
 They must be inspired.
-They must constantly cultivate their personal and professional identity, so that it is driven by vision and values.
+They must constantly cultivate their personal and professional identities, so that they are driven by vision and values.

-Jewish professionals are hungry for high quality professional development experiences that speak to their needs.
-They seek experiences that speak to the specific type of work they do, and also the point at which they find themselves in their career or professional role.
+Jewish professionals are hungry for high-quality professional development experiences that speak to their needs.
+They seek experiences that address the specific type of work they do as well as the point where they find themselves in their career or professional role.
 They are looking to stay fresh in their work – in terms of passion, knowledge, and skills – and they want to learn from the best and brightest in their field.

-Since its inception in 2016, M² has systematically addressed the lack of quality professional content and training for experiential Jewish educators by developing an innovative, interdisciplinary educator training and support system.
+Since its inception in 2016, M² has systematically addressed the lack of quality professional content and training for experiential Jewish educators by developing an innovative and interdisciplinary educator training and support system.

-M² runs an arc of programs that guide experiential Jewish educators throughout their careers, and develops the theories, content, and materials to disseminate at these programs.
+M² runs an arc of programs that guide experiential Jewish educators throughout their careers and develops the theories, content, and materials to disseminate in these programs.
 In addition to programs, M2 provides organizations and communities with customized consulting services that cover topics such as vision and strategy, organizational readiness, and educational resource development.

 As a result of these programs and services, educators are facilitating more engaging and impactful Jewish learning experiences for thousands of people across the Jewish world, providing them with a foundation for living vibrant and meaningful Jewish lives.